colah/colah-blog/README.md

-Lambda-Oinks
+colah-blog
 ============

+Source for colah's blog.
+It is themed to look like LaTeX. :)

+See the [colah-blog-posts](https://github.com/colah/colah-blog-posts) repo for posts.

-Source for Lambda Oinks blog.
-Made with Hakyll and Bootstrap.
+Made with Hakyll and Bootstrap, based on Oinkina's Lambda-Oinks blog.